 - Confidentiality and Privileged Collaborative Communications

-- Joint Notice of Collaborative Law Participation Agreement – Florida Family Law Form 12.985(c) – Used to notify the court, if litigation already started, that you and your spouse have signed a Collaborative Law Participation Agreement and have committed to resolving your issues collaboratively.
+- Joint Notice of Collaborative Law Participation Agreement – Florida Family Law Form 12.985(c) – Notice to the court, if litigation started, that you and your spouse have signed a Collaborative Law Participation Agreement and have committed to resolving your issues collaboratively.

 - Confidentiality Agreement for Neutral, Individual Consultant, or Note Taker – Florida Family Law Form 12.985(d).
-In a full collaborative team model, a neutral collaborative mental health professional and neutral collaborative financial professional guide you, your spouse, and your lawyers through the process.
-The neutrals and sometimes consultants for you or your spouse, help with gather information, identifying issues, developing options, and reaching agreements.
+In a full collaborative team model, a neutral collaborative mental health professional and neutral collaborative financial professional guide you, your spouse, and your lawyers.
+The neutrals, and sometimes consultants for you or your spouse, help you gather information, identify issues, develop options, and reach agreements.
 A notetaker or “scribe” may help with reflecting in meeting notes important discussions.

 - Amendment to Collaborative Law Process Participation Agreement – Florida Family Law Form 12.985(e) – A collaborative law attorney may substitute for an attorney in the process without terminating it.
-The substitute attorney signs this form and the process continues with the other collaborative team members.
+The substitute attorney signs this form.
+The process continues with the other collaborative team members.

-- Notice of Termination of Collaborative Law Process – Florida Family Law Form 12.985(f) If the collaborative process terminates, a pending action put on hold during the collaborative process may resume.
+- Notice of Termination of Collaborative Law Process – Florida Family Law Form 12.985(f) If the collaborative process terminates, an action put on hold during the collaborative process may resume.

-- Joint Verified Petition and Verified Answer for Dissolution of Marriage – Florida Family Law Form 12.985(g) – filed with the court after you and your spouse resolve your divorce issues, to ask the court to ratify your collaborative agreements and, if there are dependent children, a parenting plan.
+- Joint Verified Petition and Verified Answer for Dissolution of Marriage – Florida Family Law Form 12.985(g) – After you and your spouse resolve your divorce issues, this joint petition asks the court to ratify your agreements and, if there are dependent children, a parenting plan.